Taiwrash/g4-workshop/docs/beginner-intermediate/3-github.md

 > Quick notice: Don't initialise README (leave the button uncheck)

-### Connecting Local Repo to GitHub Repo
+### Connect Local Repo to GitHub Repo

 -   Follow the instruction after creating a repo without initializing README

->   Finally, after running on the commands refresh your GitHub browser
+>   Finally, after running all the commands refresh your GitHub browser